Anoka Street stabbing survivor now out of hospital, says friend | CBC News

 Catherine Ready, 19, doing 'quite well given the circumstances,' says family friend

-Graves was in the middle of stabbing Ready on the road near the house when Ottawa police officers showed up on the scene.
-According to the Special Investigations Unit, Ontario's police watchdog, three officers opened fire on the 21-year-old when he refused to drop his knife.

-Graves was killed, while Ready — already wounded by her assailant — was also struck by the gunfire.

 "I was in utter disbelief.
-I recall the moment [I found out] exactly," said Naomi Eberhard, who learned of the attack while she was at the Douvris Martial Arts studio, where she and Anne-Marie and Jasmine all trained together.
+I recall the moment [I found out] exactly," said Naomi Eberhard, who learned of the attack while she was at the Douvris Martial Arts studio where she, Anne-Marie and Jasmine all trained together.

 A few weeks earlier, the three had all obtained their black belts — something they'd been working three years to accomplish, Eberhard said.